martonban/RenderLamp/README.md

 # Resources/Credits
 In the following section, I would like to clarify the guidelines I followed during the project and give proper credit to everyone who contributed to its creation.
 First and foremost, I would like to express my gratitude to my university advisor, Dr. Péter Mileff, for his guidance and valuable advice throughout this journey.
-Additionally, I would like to thank Levente Fazekas for contributing to my C++ knowledge through his university course.
-And, of course, I am deeply grateful to my family and friends for their support. <br>
+Additionally, I would like to thank Levente Fazekas for contributing to my C++ knowledge through his university course. <br>
 The most important point to clarify is that whenever I use a code snippet, I will explicitly reference it in my source code and provide a link to the original author.
 Unfortunately, due to time constraints, I am unable to verify the originality of every single source, but I will make every effort to do so to the best of my ability.

 ## Literature